 This week’s blogger interview is with Emily from Whatever Floats Your Oats.
+(Blog no longer available in 2019).
 I’ve been reading Emily’s blog for a while and thought you might like it.

 - Can you tell us a little bit about yourself?
 What is something people would be surprised to learn about you?